7 Steps to Creating Strategic Content Calendars

 - Once you have your topics in place, decide what types of content will best communicate them.
 Don’t limit yourself to just blog posts.
 While blogs are an essential part of any good SEO strategy for your website, there are a variety of effective content tools you can create and test.
 For example, lengthier topics can be turned into eBooks, position papers, white papers, or case studies.
 Each of these content tools serves a different purpose.

 - Determine who will be involved in creating the content.
 While a good writer can turn a blog post around in a matter of hours, a case study will take more time and need a graphic designer and possibly web development, depending on how sophisticated you want it to look.
 Find out who you will need to create the content in-house or look for marketing talent you can hire outside your firm.

 - Finally, schedule your topics on a calendar and execute.
 Again, shoot for a year’s worth of topics, but plan your schedule and deadlines quarterly.
 Pick your deadlines based on your firm’s workload, schedule, and annual trends.
 Make sure to allow enough time for research and writing and any formatting or graphic design that each topic needs.
-There are plenty of editorial calendar templates available, but we prefer HubSpot’s editorial calendar.
+There are plenty of content editorial calendar templates available, but we prefer HubSpot’s editorial calendar.

-Get some inspiration from clients we’ve worked with or reach out for consultation on the best content marketing strategy for your firm.
+Get some inspiration from clients we’ve worked with or reach out for consultation on the best digital content marketing strategy for your firm.